psychemedia/pentrich-uprising/resources/35_Sutton_libel_1815.md

 https://britishnewspaperarchive.co.uk/viewer/bl/0001099/18141028/014/0003
 Nottingham Gazette - Friday 28 October 1814

-The Proprietor of the Nottingham Review, is sorry find that an article which appeared in his last Number has given DISGUST to some of his friends, who have conceived it having a tendency to encourage the spirit ot insubordination and outrage, which has been so long prevalent in this neighbourhood, and which no man laments more than himself.
-He will not multiply words upon the subject. *He knows his own intentions, and he knows that nothing could possibly be further from his thoughts, either in that article or in any other, which at any time may have appeared in the Review.* — Nottinghan Review of October 21.
+The Proprietor of the Nottingham Review, is sorry find that an article which appeared in his last Number has given DISGUST to some of his friends, who have conceived it having a tendency to encourage the spirit of insubordination and outrage, which has been so long prevalent in this neighbourhood, and which no man laments more than himself.
+He will not multiply words upon the subject. *He knows his own intentions, and he knows that nothing could possibly be further from his thoughts, either in that article or in any other, which at any time may have appeared in the Review.* — Nottingham Review of October 21.

 Still under the impressions of horror which the atrocious proceedings at Basford have excited, we are almost unable to keep within due bounds our indignation at those who have caused the perpetration of so so much guilt.
 Error and misrepresentation, though baneful in their immediate operation, and subversive of all order—productive of all mischief—in their ultimate effects, are at first slow in their progress, and generally require a long period to render the minds of men ripe for the production of their most terrible consequences.
 If their progress, however, be at first slow, it for the most part advances, if the arts of delusion continue to be practised, with a steady and continually accelerating force, till having completely destroyed the perception of right and wrong, and created disciples to whom evil only is their good, ail kinds of monstrous and evil doings begin to abound, and robbery and assassination, civil discord and misery, are the fearful offspring of the follies of mankind, and the dreadful scourges of their sins.
 That this dishonoured district is rapidly verging to so lamentable a state, is too evident from the character of some late events.
 The Luddites, more and more inured to crime by each of their operations, become after each more and more bold and atrocious.
 They have now plunged into that abyss of guilt, that there is no deed of villany too black for their perpetration.
 Audacious and criminal as their proceedings have hitherto been, we must now be doubly on our guard, and expect from them atrocities of still more alarming and criminal aspect.
 The men who have proceeded from illegal combinations to the destruction of property, from acts of destruction to robbery, and from robbery to assassination, have advanced so far in wickedness that they must continue to go forward; and, the temptations to crime being so numerous, we must expect them to commence the pillage of private houses, as well as that of the frame-shops, and murder and robbery on the highways, as well as the assassination of their employers.
 And whom have we to thank for this alarming state of things?
 Who shall be loaded with the heavy responsibility of al this guilt — the horrid distinction of pre-eminence amongst the wicked — of having been the origin, the root and source of so much evil ?
 Who is it to whom the guilt of blood — the ruin of hundreds of families — and the indignation of a disgraced community ought to be attached?
 Surely, if the serpent can be discovered, all men will join in the work of his extermination.